adaltas/node-nikita-docs/src/md/about/contribute.md

 # Contributing

-Nikita is an Open Source project hosted on [GitHub](https://github.com/adaltas/node-nikita) originally written by [Adaltas](http://www.adaltas.com).
+Nikita is an open source project hosted on [GitHub](https://github.com/adaltas/node-nikita) originally written by [Adaltas](http://www.adaltas.com).

 Contributions go far beyond pull requests and commits. we are thrilled to receive a variety of other contributions including the following: